Batch Cutting and Box Joints

 For anything small or tricky it could be better to run through a solid block, making all the joints, and then strip it through the bandsaw piece by piece, planing the face of the block between each cut.

 The cut pieces might fit too tightly, as this could be too exact a pitch, especially if the bit has been sharpened and not quite cutting 3mm, resulting in undersized sockets and oversized pins and no room for the glue.
-The solution is to cant the scale at about 5° so that the scale reads a percentage less than 100 percent.
+The solution is to cant the scale on the guiderail at about 5° so that the scale reads a percentage less than 100 percent.
 The sockets will be the same size but the pitch will be tighter, giving slightly smaller pins.
 The result will be an easier fit.